Kwabratseur/TracknTrace/README.md

 FastSim = 1                           # Run a simplified short simulation, to do tests or if you already have good coefficients
 ```

-## Custom Analysis functions in analysis.py
+### Custom Analysis functions in analysis.py
 Custom analysis or result visualisation can be done in analysis.py.
 This allows you to work with your own workflow, maybe you are used to different units, then you could do conversions here.
+This file is installed on your system and could be found with ```find analysis.py``` or ```whereis analysis.py``` in a console under linux or WSL.

 ```
 def skeleton(data,Log):
    data["new_column"] = (data["a"] * data["b"] / data["c"] - data["e"] + data["d"].sum())